eleonoravercesi/complexity_DFJ_few_subtour/README.md

 The folder contains the following files:

-- `tsplib_hardtsplib.ipynb`  for reproducing the results of Table 1, 3 and 4.
+- `tsplib_hardtsplib.ipynb`  for reproducing the results of Table 1, 3 and 4 when you have small instances.
+- `tsplib_hardtsplib.py` for reproducing the results of Table 1, 3 and 4 when you have large instances.
 - `focus_dantzig42_brazil58.ipynb` for the results of Table 2 and Figure 3.
 - `random.ipynb` for the results of Figure 4 and 5.
 - `plot.ipynb` for the results of Figure 6.